Helping Make NYCHA Safer

 Lead Safe Housing

 NYCHA’s Lead-Safe Housing Policy states that NYCHA must follow lead-based paint rules in apartments, common areas, and exterior areas in target housing.
-Target housing is defined by the U.S. Environmental Protection Agency (EPA) as any housing built before 1978, except housing for the elderly or persons with disabilities, or any zero-bedroom dwelling, unless a child who is age 5 years or younger resides in the housing.
+Target housing is defined by the U.S. Environmental Protection Agency (EPA) as any housing built before 1978, except housing for the elderly or persons with disabilities, or any zero-bedroom dwelling, unless a child under 6 years of age resides in the housing.
 For the purposes of lead-safe housing, the term “resides” is defined by New York City law as routinely spending 10 or more hours per week within an apartment.

 NYCHA bases its Lead-Safe Housing Policy on all applicable federal, state, and local laws and regulations which relate to lead-based paint.

-NYCHA also follows New York City Local Law 1, which requires landlords to use certified workers and lead-safe work practices to identify and remediate lead-based paint hazards in apartments where a child age 5 years or younger resides.
+NYCHA also follows New York City Local Law 1, which requires landlords to use certified workers and lead-safe work practices to identify and remediate lead-based paint hazards in apartments where a child under 6 years of age resides.

 Under Local Law 1, lead-based paint hazards are presumed to be in an apartment or common area if: